 A topic is a file containing information about a particular subject.
-Topics are the most important part of a Flare project.
+Topics might be the most important part of a Flare project.
 Everything else is contained within topics (e.g., cross-references, text, images) or points toward topics (e.g., tables of contents, indexes, browse sequences).
 The very reason end users open a Help system or manual is to find information, a little direction.
 They find that help within individual topics.
 At this moment, you are reading a topic (called "

 Each topic is a separate XHTML file with an .htm extension.
 This enables you to take advantage of topic-based authoring.
 In other words, rather than creating a few very long documents (as you might do when working in a program such as Adobe FrameMaker or Microsoft Word), you create many small documents and then piece those separate files together to produce various outputs.

 Individual topic files are stored in the Content Explorer, either at the root level or in custom folders that you create.

 For online output, topics are like pages on a well-designed website.
 They should not be too long, but should be long enough to provide useful information.
 There is no specific rule for determining how long to make your topics.
 It is mostly a matter of common sense.
 When you are developing a topic, ask yourself if it is something that you would find useful and easy to read.